RiProG-id/AllGame-Priority/README.md

 - Option to enable/disable toast in the menu.

 ### Changelog from Version 3.0 to 3.5
+Here is the shortened changelog:

-- Fixed an issue with the toast menu
+- Fixed toast menu issue.
-- Merged NR and R sources with enhanced `gamelist.txt` location detection.
+- Merged NR and R sources with improved `gamelist.txt` detection.
-- Implemented delay loop for optimized performance.
+- Added delay loop for performance optimization.
-- Introduced various new commands and configurations for Non-Root users.
+- Introduced new commands and configurations for Non-Root users.
+- Refactored source code.
+- Applied clang-format.
+- Optimized compiler clang with -O3 flag.
+- Added new games.
+- Fixed bugs.

 For additional support, visit [Support ME](https://t.me/RiOpSo/2848).